Wise Online - View Week

 Acknowledge the role of the amygdala.
 “Thank you AmyG, I see you.
 But I am safe, I am okay”.

-Breathe and relax!
+Breathe and welcome the sensations onto your body.
 Allow the belly to rise and fall.
 Follow the air moving into the abdomen, stay connected to the sensations of breath.
-Welcome the sensations onto your body.
+You may like to try 5,5,8 here or box breathing.

 Take the time to offer yourself self-compassion.
 Be kind to yourself.
 It is okay to feel this way.
 It will pass.
 “It is okay to not want this”.
 “Let me open to it”.
 “It is okay to not be okay.”
 “This too shall pass”.

 Be mindful of thoughts about the anxiety itself.
 You are not your anxiety.
 Put words to your feelings.
 Name it to tame it.
 For example “I notice fear is here”.
 “I notice Anger arising, I notice worry arising”.
 Remember why anxiety feels the way it does.

 INFORMAL PRACTICE- Second Arrow of Suffering

 This week, when you have a strong response of anxiety, pain, annoyance or difficulty use second arrow tool to help move through that discomfort.
 You may even like to ask yourself… what is my story line here?
 Am I still dealing with the first arrow, or have I well and truly moved into the second one?
 This practice helps us to recognise when our mind has escalated our distress.
 Remember- pain is inevitable, suffering is optional.

 This week there is an opportunity to practice Regulating Practices.
 These practices are designed for moments of overwhelm, out of control, anxiousness or stress.
 They are designed help you return to your Window of Tolerance- a place where things feel calm, easy, balanced and where things feel just right.